5th International Conference

 Guidelines for Authors

-SSC-2022 conference will include the plenary session, key-note lectures, 5 thematic sessions, 2 round tables.
+SSC-2026 conference will include the plenary session, key-note lectures, 5 thematic sessions, 2 round tables, 3 masterclasses.
 Both oral presentations and posters are welcome for the sessions, whereas only invited lectures are accepted for the round tables.
-English is an official working language of the conference.
-Simultaneous translation will be provided at the plenary session and at the selected sessions and round tables.
+Russian and English are the official languages of the conference.

 Oral Presentations